 In the area of intellectual property litigation, Mr. Semmelman has experience in pharmaceutical patent and regulatory (Hatch-Waxman) litigation, as well as in U.S. International Trade Commission litigation involving microchip technology and finite element analysis.
 His intellectual property practice also encompasses Lanham Act litigation, including cases involving trademark infringement, trade dress infringement and false advertising.

 Mr. Semmelman has also achieved recognition in the area of international extradition.
 He has lectured and published extensively in this area, and his law review articles have been cited by courts and by other commentators.
 He has been involved as counsel or co-counsel in several high-profile extradition cases.
 In 2010, Mr. Semmelman testified at trial on behalf of the Ministry of the Attorney General of British Columbia as an expert witness on U.S. extradition law and procedure.
 The Supreme Court of British Columbia relied upon Mr. Semmelman's expert report and testimony, and described him as "a leading expert on extradition proceedings in the United States," with "broad practical and academic experience."

-Mr. Semmelman is a member of the Federal Circuit Bar Association, New York Intellectual Property Law Association, and Federal Bar Council, among other professional organizations.
+Mr. Semmelman is a member of the Federal Circuit Bar Association, American Society of International Law, and Federal Bar Council, among other professional organizations.

 COURTSU.S.
 Court of Appeals - Federal Circuit

 U.S. Court of Appeals - District of Columbia Circuit

 U.S. District Court - Southern District of New York

 U.S. District Court - Eastern District of New York